mattmcmanus/dox-foundation/README.md

     -V, --version               output the version number
-    -r, --raw                   output "raw" comments, leaving the markdown intact -d, --debug                 output parsed comments for debugging -t, --title <string>        The title for the page produced -s, --source <source>       The folder which should get parsed -i, --ignore <directories>  Comma seperated list of directories to ignore.
-Overrides the defaults of test, public, static, views, templates
+    -r, --raw                   output "raw" comments, leaving the markdown intact -d, --debug                 output parsed comments for debugging -t, --title <string>        The title of the library or program you are generating code for (eg: Express).
+Overrides default of "Documentation"
+    -s, --source <source>       The folder which should get parsed -i, --ignore <directories>  Comma seperated list of directories to ignore.
+Overrides default of test, public, static, views, templates
     -T, --target <target>       The folder which will contain the results.
 Default: <process.cwd()>/docs --template <jade template>  The jade template file to use